djndl1/CSNotes/os/concepts/overview.md

 ### Virtual Machines

 IBM provided virtual machine systems in the 1970s with VM/370, which provided full OS and hardware virtualization or a CPM single-user interactive systems.
+A VM monitor system separates multiprogramming (hypervisor) from an extended machine (guest OS).

-In order to run virtual machine software on a computer, its CPU must be virtualizable.
+In order to run virtual machine software on a computer, its CPU must be virtualizable (purposely designed for virtualization).
 Privileged instructions executed under user mode are ignored by CPUs without virtualization support unless some interpreter are used.
 It is essential that the hardware trap to the virtual machine monitor so that instruction can be emulated in software.

 - type 1 hypervisor: virtual machine monitor

 - type 2 hypervisor: running on top of a host OS, possibly with some kernel modules.
+Early efforts on PCs required an interpreter, later machine simulatorws with binary translation were introduced and finally a kernel module was added.

 Practical hypervisors use a hybrid strategy.
 They add a kernel module to do the heavy lifting.